Shaheenjavad/Freshbooks-coupon/README.md

 **Step 5:** Finally**, enter your payment details**.
 You can pay using a credit or debit card.

-**Note:** You don’t need to enter the FreshBooks coupon code manually to claim a discount if you go directly from the discount link provided in this article.
+**Note:** You don’t need to enter the [**FreshBooks coupon code**](https://freshbooks-coupon.mystrikingly.com/) manually to claim a discount if you go directly from the discount link provided in this article.

-## FreshBooks Pricing Plans
+## How Much Does FreshBooks Cost?

 FreshBooks offers **4 pricing plans** to meet individual business needs.